Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 As I suggested in my bottom line recommendation above, if you are buying a diamond with a color H or lower, seek out a diamond with Medium Blue Fluorescence.

 I am hesitant to suggest looking for a diamond with Strong Blue Fluorescence since even lower colors can occasionally look milky and hazy when they have Strong Blue Fluorescence.
 But the lower you go in color grades, the less likely it will be milky.
-Here is an example of a beautiful J color diamond that benefits from the strong fluorescence.
+Here is an example of a beautiful J color diamond from James Allen that benefits from the strong fluorescence.